top of page

 • Make sure you understand what to expect with surgery, both pre-op and post-op.
 Some examples:

-• “After the surgery, you can expect to be in the ICU for 2-3 days, after which we will transfer you to a regular room.”
+• “After the surgery, you can expect to be in the ICU for 2-3 days, and then we will transfer you to a regular room.”

-• “You will be on a liquid diet for 2 days, after which we will advance you to solid food.”
+• “You will be on a liquid diet for 2 days, and then you will go gradually to solid food.”

-• “You can expect to have significant pain and swelling in your knee for the first week.”
+• “You can expect to have a lot of pain and swelling in your knee for the first week.”

 • Make sure you communicate directly with the physician if you have any concerns in the pre-op area or post-op area, e.g. blood pressure very high, oxygen low, blood sugar low.

-• Make sure you are stable before surgery and at the time of discharge and speak up if you don't agree with the plan for you.
+• Make sure you are stable before surgery and at the time of discharge and speak up if something is different than you expected.

 • Always ask questions to make sure you understand everything and follow up with your provider right away if things are not going as expected.
 If you have an important concern, don't wait because it's a night or weekend or you don't want to bother someone.
 There should always be someone "on call" to help you.